How Epilepsy Can Affect Your Eyesight

 Photosensitivity

 This often occurs just before the onset of a seizure and presents as a sensation of bright, blinding light, or a negative reaction to such a light.
 However, be careful to not confuse photosensitivity with photosensitive epilepsy.
 Photosensitivity is what it sounds like – extreme sensitivity to light.
 Photosensitive epilepsy, however, is a form of epilepsy whereby seizures are triggered by specific light stimuli.
-For additional information on photosensitive epilepsy, read more here.
+Read more for additional information on photosensitive epilepsy.

 Treatment